CIF manager heads team in support of 5,000 Soldiers, 90 units across USAG Rheinland-Pfalz

+KAISERSLAUTERN, Germany – The Soldier arrived five minutes early for his appointment.
+Dragging three duffle bags of Army gear – noticeably excited to complete his Central Issue Facility turn-in appointment – he enthusiastically entered CIF.
+A few minutes later, he walked back out of the facility – nothing but his stamped clearing papers and finalized CIF clothing record in hand – fully cleared and one step closer to completing his service with the Army.

-Hassan Hearne, the Central Issue Facility manager at Kleber Kaserne, assists a Soldier with his CIF issue at the facility, Jan.
-30. Hearne, who is assigned to Logistics Readiness Center Rheinland-Pfalz as a supervisory supply specialist and property book officer, has been working in Army supply and at CIFs for 15 years – nearly half of that time at the Kleber facility.
+Hassan Hearne knows how important CIF is to Soldiers like this.
+The Kleber Kaserne CIF manager has been working in Army supply and at CIFs for 15 years – nearly half of that time at the Kleber facility assigned to the 405th Army Field Support Brigade’s Logistics Readiness Center Rheinland-Pfalz.

+Supporting about 5,000 Soldiers plus deployable emergency essential Army civilians and contractors, the supervisory supply specialist and property book officer said Kleber CIF is responsible for more than 90 Army organizations and units across the Kaiserslautern Military Community.
+They include units stationed at Miesau Army Depot, Landstuhl Regional Medical Center, and Panzer, Daenner, Kleber and Sembach Kasernes – plus Rhine Ordnance Barracks and some Army units at Ramstein Air Base.

+“We issue and receive Organizational Clothing and Individual Equipment, plus we conduct mass Rapid Fielding Initiative equipment issues for units that are deploying, and we support other customer service requests as needed, every day,” said the 28-year Army civilian logistics and supply expert.

 |Date Taken: